How to have fun in the sun this summer without taking on extra credit card debt.

 To make things easy, look at how much your bills increased from May to June of last year.
 Review your checking account transaction statements and total up expenses in each of these categories.
 This will give you a measure of how much you can expect your costs to increase this year.

-How to Analyze Adjust Your Budget
+How to Analyze and Adjust Your Budget

 Analyzing and adjusting your budget to foster financial stability.